Testosterone and diet - Steroid Articles - BalkanPharm.com

 A frequent question asked by a lot of persons is how to increase your testosterone levels with a diet.
 One thing is clear while searching the specialty literature, that between testosterone and a diet there is a complicated relationship.
 For example, macronutrients have different effects on testosterone, in the short term, there is an effect and the same nutrient has another effect on the long term.

-During a research when healthy men with normal testosterone levels took a drink with glucose they had an instant decrease of testosterone levels that last two hours.
+During research when healthy men with normal testosterone levels took a drink with glucose they had an instant decrease of testosterone levels that last two hours.
 From this experiment, the researchers set the conclusion that the simple carbohydrates consumption increases the levels of glucose in the blood and are bad for the testosterone levels.
 But we know that for the long term, the carbohydrates contribution supports the testosterone levels.
 Poor carbohydrates diet reduces the testosterone, that is the reason why we should eat complex carbohydrates from integral sources.

 In this article, we will discuss the correlation between diet, hormones and physical appearance.

-Instant and frequent increase of the glucose leads to reduced testosterone levels.
+Instant and frequent increase in glucose leads to reduced testosterone levels.

 Not all carbohydrates are the same.
 The body responds in a different manner to the complex carbohydrates as well as to those from the vegetables, fruits or whole grains, towards simple carbohydrates like white bread or pasta.
-Dietary fibers from the complex carbohydrates lead to a slow digestion and a temperate increase of the glucose and insulin in the blood.
-Simple carbohydrates are digested very fast, thing that leads to a rapid increase of the glucose in the blood, and a bigger quantity of insulin is released in the blood.
+Dietary fibers from the complex carbohydrates lead to slow digestion and a temperate increase of the glucose and insulin in the blood.
+Simple carbohydrates are digested very fast, the thing that leads to a rapid increase of the glucose in the blood, and a bigger quantity of insulin is released in the blood.
 The hormones work as a fall and the increase of the insulin levels leads to the interruption of the normal cycle and cause the decrease of other anabolic hormones such as human growth hormone.
 So it is recommended to avoid simple and refined carbohydrates.

 The low ratio between carbohydrates and proteins leads to the testosterone decrease.